All posts

 • useToolData is a React hook that gives your component the data the AI model sent.
 The generic types <unknown, ContactData> mean we don’t care about the tool input, but we expect the output to match our ContactData shape.

-• SafeArea wraps your content with proper insets so it renders correctly across display modes.
+• SafeArea wraps your content with proper insets so it renders correctly across display modes (inline, picture-in-picture, and fullscreen).

 The rest is standard React with Tailwind classes.
 Nothing framework-specific about the UI itself.